.avif)

 Here are some reasons to use tools in the service mesh category:

-Our experience with Istio helped us build practical patterns, runbooks, and automation that we now use to deliver reliable service mesh rollouts for Kubernetes teams.
-Across multiple engagements, we implemented consistent traffic management, mTLS, and policy enforcement while keeping developer impact low and making operations predictable.
+Our experience with Istio helped us build repeatable rollout patterns, configuration standards, and operational runbooks that we use to deliver secure, predictable service mesh implementations for Kubernetes teams.
+Across engagements, we focused on reducing adoption risk, keeping developer impact low, and making day-2 operations measurable and supportable.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Istio use-cases—from initial mesh setup through production hardening and observability—and it enables us to deliver high-quality Istio implementations that are secure, maintainable, and aligned with how teams actually operate Kubernetes at scale.
-For background and best practices, we also reference the upstream Istio documentation when aligning designs with current recommendations.
+This experience helped us accumulate significant knowledge across multiple Istio use-cases—from initial setup through production hardening, governance, and observability—and it enables us to deliver high-quality Istio solutions that are secure, maintainable, and aligned with how teams operate Kubernetes at scale.
+When aligning designs with current recommendations, we also reference the upstream Istio documentation.

 Some of the things we can help you do with Istio include: